The sources of data that we use to make key decisions are more important than ever.

 Primary Data Examples

-Prefer to eavesdrop rather than ask questions outright?
-Social media monitoring can help you keeps tabs on candid conversations about your industry, your company and your competitors.
-How much are people talking about your brand compared to competitive brands?
+- Applications — Social media monitoring allows for passive data gathering in the form of questions like: How much are people talking about your brand compared to competitive brands?
 Is what they’re saying positive or negative?
 Is the public clamoring for something the industry currently doesn’t provide?
 How are your competitors portraying themselves via social media, and what does that say about their strategy?

 If you’d like to learn more about how Freedonia Custom Research can help you navigate a sea of data, please contact us at 440-684-9600 or request more information on our website.